Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Spectral properties of the killed transition operator on

-We first give a simple representation of the action of the killed transition operator $P$ on the space $U$ of functions defined in \eqref{eq: U}.
+In this section we establish the tail asympotics of $\tau$, given in \eqref{eq: lambda}.
+To do this, we first provide a simple representation of the action of the killed transition operator $P$ on the space $U$ of functions defined in \eqref{eq: U}.
 To this end, let us introduce the following notation.

 Denote by $\V[f]$ the total variation of a function $f$ on $[0, 1/(1-a)]$.
 Then

 the norm on the space of functions of bounded variation, is a norm on $U$.

 We can regard functions in $U$ as (right-continuous) distribution functions of finite signed atomic measures supported at $\{T^k_a(0): 0 \le k < \varkappa_a +1\}$, the orbit of zero.
 Then it is easy to see that the mapping $M: U \to \R^{\varkappa_a'+1}$, defined by